A few years ago, many companies would cringe at the thought of using emojis for marketing. đŹ

 The next step is to make sure you do it in moderation.
 59% of all 18- to 34-year-olds now say that businesses are overdoing it with their use of emojis.

-Along with memes that missed the mark, overuse of emojis is one of the top complaints on the subreddit, with these posts attracting thousands of mocking comments on a daily basis.
+Along with memes that missed the mark, overuse of emojis is one of the top complaints on the subreddit, with these posts attracting thousands of mocking comments daily.

 If you’re marketing peaches with emojis, you may run into a few difficulties.
 Source: Emojipedia